ContactShaanKhan/Contact-Me-Form/README.md

 ## The React Component

-Contains the javascript and css files for a simple contact form that works with corresponding backend.
-The react component has no dependencies beyond react itself, you may just copy the JavaScript and CSS into your own files and go.
+Contains the javascript and css files for a simple contact form that works with the corresponding backend.
+The React component has no dependencies beyond React itself, you may just copy the JavaScript and CSS into your own files and go.